LGBTQ history in Singapore: World War II to 1960s

 When the Japanese invaded Singapore in February 1942, Japanese laws replaced previous colonial laws.
 Gay sex was never criminalised in Japan and would now have been technically legal in Singapore.
 However, given the lack of human rights and rule of law under the Japanese occupation, this change in law was a technical and historical quirk, reflective of a different legal tradition, rather than an expansion of real rights for gay people.

 Anecdotally, gay cruising continued in post-war Singapore in back alleys, public parks and toilets.
 In the most part, this was ignored by the police and no one was charged under section 377 of the Singapore Penal Code.
-Meanwhile, transvestite prostitution in Bugis Street became increasingly prominent.
+Meanwhile, cross-dressing and transgender prostitution on Bugis Street became increasingly prominent.
 The State and mainstream society initially accepted it is as a vaguely undesirable but inevitable vice, similar to the pragmatic and worldly attitudes towards prostitution in the cosmopolitan port-city.
 With their growing fame, the transvestites of Bugis Street became a tourist attraction, drawing local and foreign visitors every night.
 Bugis Street and its associated transgender community were by far the most visible face of sexual minorities in the immediate post-war period, much as transgender people had been in traditional Malay society.
 The difference was that the community was now much more public, urban and multi-ethnic.

-Another arena in which LGBT issues were being played out was in National service.
+Another arena in which LGBTQ issues were being played out was in national service.
 Compulsory uniformed (usually military) service was implemented in 1967: all 18-year-old males were required to train full-time for two or two-and-a-half years, according to their level of education.
 Homosexuality and transsexuality were listed as conditions in a Singapore Armed Forces (SAF) 'Directory of Diseases' (disease code 302).
 Prior to enlistment, all enlistees underwent a medical examination, during which they were asked to declare their homosexuality and/or transgender status (medics conducting the examination had little awareness of the difference between the two).
 New recruits who came out were deployed to non-combat, non-sensitive vocations.
 They were generally downgraded to a Public Employment Status of 3 (PES3) and assigned only light clerical work.

 While the SAF was concerned of the safety of out gay and trans men living and working with straight servicemen it was also reluctant to exempt them from the compulsory National Service that all Singaporean men had to perform.
-However, post-operative male-to-female transsexuals were exempted from National Service as the Singapore Government recognised their new gender identity as women.
-It is unknown if post-operative female-to-male transsexuals perform National Service, though it is unlikely that many of them exist who have undergone their operation by the time of enlistment, around the age of 18.
+However, post-operative trans women were exempted from National Service as the Singapore Government recognised their new gender identity as women.
+It is unknown if post-operative trans men perform National Service, though it is unlikely that many of them exist who have undergone their operation by the time of enlistment, around the age of 18.